-Gorman's tenure as the Carnegie Mellon head diving coach has resulted in three diving coach of the year honors and multiple athletes competing on the regional and national stage.
+Gorman's tenure as the Carnegie Mellon head diving coach has resulted in four diving coach of the year honors and multiple athletes competing on the regional and national stage.

-In 12 years with the program, Gorman has been honored by her peers three times as the UAA Men's Diving Coach of the Year (2007, 2009, 2016).
-She mentored Matt Kuhn to two UAA Men's Diver of the Year awards (2007, 2009).
+Additionally, Gorman mentored Matt Kuhn to two UAA Men's Diver of the Year awards (2007, 2009).
 In 2008, junior Charlotte Jennings earned All-America Honorable Mention on the 1-meter board at the NCAA Championships while 2007 marked the program’s first male diving champion in UAA competition.

 Gorman is originally from Knoxville, Tenn. where she graduated from The University of Tennessee with a B.S. in sport management and a M.S. in human performance and sport studies with a concentration in sport administration.
 Alicia was a diver at UT for four years and qualified for the SEC Championships three years and the NCAA Zone meet all four years of competition.
 She was both a springboard and platform diver.